FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 In order to develop this project, we decided to organize and structure our code using the MVC.
 The code is divided into three different packages:

+* Controller
 * View
 * Model

-* Controller
+The Controller processes the received information from user actions.
+This actions triggers changes both in the view (for example, changing the the current screen displayed) and in the model (for example, when the user saves a conference).

 Our View is responsible for the concrete display of the app to the user.
-It renders our widgets and different pages, like homepage on the smartphone screen.
+It renders our widgets and different pages, like the homepage on the smartphone screen.

 The Model contains all the application data.
-It has the color schemes, button text and other data fields that will be displayed on View.

-The Controller processes the received information from user actions.
-This actions triggers changes both in the view (for example, changing the the current screen displayed) and in the model (for example, when the user saves a conference).
+It represents stored entities managed by the controller, such as a Conference.

 ### Physical architecture